FAIR-Universe/HEP-Challenge/simple_one_syst_model/README.md

 --submission HEP-Challenge/simple_one_syst_model
 ```

-Additionally a full chain test is available at [Launch_tests.sh](/test/Launch_tests.sh) which is designed to test the a model for all 6 systematics in NERSC
+Additionally, a full chain test is available at [Launch_tests.sh](/test/Launch_tests.sh) which is designed to test the model for all 6 systematics in NERSC